oerms/RelaxSim/README.md

 * continuous quenching in deterministic method
 * free steps now in every walk method, show percentage at end of walk (might be too verbose)
 * setting centerpositions now possible
+* correct `free_steps` if there are too many free steps for the walker
+* generally rework free steps at `stay` method

 fixes/changes:
 * free steps did add not actual steps of length ~ 1e-10 but of lengths 1